The Secret Mulroney Tapes: Mulroney's reaction

 Newman now says this wasn't the book he wanted to write, but that he was prevented from writing an unbiased historical look at Mulroney's term in office because he wasn't given everything that he was originally promised.
 Unwilling to let the tapes sit unused, Newman instead wrote this book, which was released September 12, 2005.
-There has been speculation that the reason behind Mulroney's alleged decision not to grant access to the documents originally promised was that he was planning to release his own memoirs, which were published on September 10, 2007 under the title Memoirs: 1939-1993.
+There has been speculation that the reason behind Mulroney's alleged decision not to grant access to the documents originally promised was that he was planning to release his own memoirs, which were published on September 10, 2007 under the title Memoirs: 1939–1993.
 It has been suggested by some media outlets that Newman released his book before Mulroney could get his own edited and sanitized version of events out.

 After the publication of the book, Jean Charest, a former Cabinet minister under Mulroney and former premier of Quebec, came to his defence in a press conference, saying that he agreed with the statement that "Nobody has achievements like this ... you cannot name a Canadian prime minister who has done as many significant things as I did, because there are none."
-Charest pointed out that Mulroney was the father of Free Trade and that the GST was a good thing for the Canadian economy.
+Charest noted that Mulroney was the father of Free Trade and argues that the GST was a good thing for the Canadian economy.

 Newman has pledged to make the tapes available publicly at a later date.
-The original tapes are now located in a special collections archive at the University of Toronto where Newman says they will remain safe for future historians.
+The original tapes are now located in a special collections archive at the University of Toronto, where Newman says they will remain safe for future historians.